 The various stages of the process are highlighted below:

-The Judge will consider the evidence brought before the court to assess whether a winding up order shall be made.
-The court will either:-
+- Court Hearing – The Judge will consider the evidence brought before the court to assess whether a winding up order shall be made.

-Once the Company is in Compulsory Liquidation the Official Receiver is appointed initially as the liquidator to the company.
-The Official Receiver has a period of 12 weeks in which to make a decision in convening a meeting of the company’s creditors.
+- Official Receiver – Once the Company is in Compulsory Liquidation the Official Receiver is appointed initially as the liquidator to the company.
+The Official Receiver has a period of 12 weeks in which to make a decision as to whether he wishes to convene a meeting of the company’s creditors.

-Once all assets have been realised and funds distributed to creditors, the Liquidator will obtain release from office by convening a final meeting of the creditors and sending a Final Progress Report to Creditors.
+- Finalisation – Once all assets have been realised and funds distributed to creditors, the Liquidator will obtain release from office by issuing a Final Progress Report to Creditors.

 An Automatic Moratorium